veloblank/review-map-state-to-props-readme-v-000/README.md

 If you type in `this.props` while inside the render function, you will see that we now have this.props.orangePeel, which returns our array of numbers.
 So by changing the key of the return value in `mapStateToProps()` we changed the name of the prop in __App__.
-As a second step, let's change the value to orangePeel as well:
+As a second step, let's change the value of orangePeel as well:

 ```javascript